Unified Modelling Language Structure Diagram

 Unified Modelling Language (UML) has been a great help in standardizing the diagrams of systems for software developers and businessmen.
 Among the various type of UML diagrams, the Structure diagram is one of the most used by programmers.
 Not only a development team can model the system using a Structure Diagram, but it also helps in understanding the requirements of the system and planning the product development in a better way.

-This has been a guide to the UML Sequence Diagram.
-Here we discussed What is a Sequence Diagram in UML?
-Symbol and Components of a UML Sequence Diagram.
+This has been a guide to UML Sequence Diagram.
+Here we discussed what is sequence diagram in UML? symbol and components of a UML Sequence Diagram.
 Common Message Symbols as well as the example of a Sequence Diagram.
 You can also go through our other suggested articles to learn more –